mevdschee/php-crud-api/README.md

 - "validation": Return input validation errors for custom rules
 - "sanitation": Apply input sanitation on create and update
 - "multiTenancy": Restricts tenants access in a multi-tenant scenario
+- "custom": Provides handlers for request and response customization

 The "middlewares" config parameter is a comma separated list of enabled middlewares.
 You can tune the middleware behavior using middleware specific configuration parameters: